 If you are on benefits: you should know that any money you take from your pension pot will be counted towards the income that’s assessed when checking your eligibility.
-If you have any larger debts, creditors will be able to access income you get from flexi-access drawdown.
+If you have any larger debts, creditors may be able to access income you get from flexi-access drawdown.

 - Option 4 - Uncrystallised Funds Pension Lump Sum (UFPLS)

 If you’re a member of a defined contribution scheme, you may be able to access your pension fund, in full, or a series of lump sums as you go along, without the need to purchase either an annuity or putting your money into income drawdown.
 This is known as an Uncrystallised Funds Pension Lump Sum (UFPLS).
-UFPLS may be available if you are aged at least 55, or earlier, if you’re in poor health.
+UFPLS may be available if you are aged at least 55, or earlier if you’re in poor health.

-If you leave your money in its current pension fund and take out as much money as you need when you want then 25% of each cash amount you take out is tax free but the remaining 75% is taxable.
+25% of each cash amount you take out is tax free but the remaining 75% is taxable.
 As with flexi-access drawdown, it is important that you consider seeking regulated financial advice on how much you can take out to make the fund last as long as possible (people who are 55 now live on average to their mid to late 80s but you might live longer).

 It’s a bit like a savings account although the pension provider might limit how much you can take out and how often you can take money out and some providers might charge every time you take money out and like with all investments the value of your fund could go down.

 If you are on benefits: you should know that any money you take from your pension pot will be count towards the income that’s assessed when checking your eligibility.
-If you have any larger debts, creditors will be able to access income you get from flexi-access drawdown.
+If you have any larger debts, creditors may be able to access income you get from flexi-access drawdown.